nataliethistime/songdown-app/README.md

 - Use Browserify to bundle dependencies in the front-end.
 - Added a `.gitignore` file to not track the Browserified files.
 - Remove anchors in the song view.
+- Compile the song into HTML on the client side.

 ### 0.0.1 (2015-1-18)
 - Initial moving of the application from an Express application to a Locomotive app.
 Note: most things are not really tested in the new environment, most likely there are a lot of bugs lurking.